Guide to Matera: learn the secrets hidden within the stones

 Enough about walking and sightseeing, let’s sit down, rest and have some food.
 The typical Matera food that needs to be tasted at least once in a lifetime is the Pignata di Pecora, sheep meet cooked in three days time and served with hot smoking vegetables and potatoes to create a tender yet striking sensation.
 First Italian rule: never forget a regional glass of wine.
 Either a white Verdeca or Chardonnay, or a red Aglianico del Vulture or Taurasi.
 If you instead prefer something refreshing and still completely Italian or simply crave for dessert, you have to try the renown I Vizi degli Angeli’s velvety gelato.
 Yet this year, the month of June offers a surprise with the Breadway festival of food and design.

 How to get to Matera

-Buy an Italo train ticket from Roma Termini or Roma Tiburtina to Matera and across the hills of Italy, in only five hours and twenty minutes you will reach this year’s European Capital of Culture.
+Buy a train ticket from Roma Termini or Roma Tiburtina to Matera and across the hills of Italy, in only five hours and twenty minutes you will reach this year’s European Capital of Culture.